 - Which can lead to a real awkward moment for the king where you proceed to bluntly state that your cousin was raped by a bigot noble, who you then killed.
 Cailan is actually quite disturbed by something like that happening in the Alienage and it being kept from him, and vows to look into it when they return to Denerim... but we all know how that ended.

 - Return to Ostagar reveals he is not nearly as naive as he pretends, but acted confident to keep up morale.

 - Sebastian Vael of Dragon Age II, to some extent.
 On the one hand, he has the highest social standing in your party and occasionally slips up (he's surprised that Aveline, daughter of an exiled noble, prefers being a city guard).
-On the other, he comes from a Deadly Decadent Court that assassinated his entire family.
+On the other, he comes from a court that assassinated his entire family.
 There's no arguing he can handle himself in a fight, at least.

 - In Golden Sun: Dark Dawn, this is Amiti's defining trait.
 Subverted because he's also Genre Savvy enough to realize this is a bad thing, and he decides to travel with Matthew in order to overcome it.

 - Deconstructed in...
-Pokémon Black and White.
+Pokemon Black And White.
 N, King of Team Plasma, was raised not only to be sheltered from the world, but also isolated, psychologically and socially abused and stunted, and unable to identify with humanity, so that his father Ghetsis could use him as a pure-hearted innocent to gain the trust of the legendary dragons of Unova, ban Pokemon husbandry, and conquer Unova.